MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2024/install-ltsc-preview.md

 #### Apps installed

 Microsoft Office LTSC Professional Plus 2024 Preview includes Access, Excel, OneNote, Outlook, PowerPoint, and Word.
 You can control which are apps are installed, for example by using the [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element).

-Here's some additional information about Microsoft Teams with Office LTSC Professional Plus 2024 Preview.

-- To complete the installation of the Teams client app after installing Office LTSC Preview, either restart the device or sign out, and then sign in again.

-- After Teams is installed, it automatically updates every two weeks with new features and quality updates.
-This update process for Teams is different than the update process for the other Office apps, such as Word and Excel.
-For more information, see [Teams update process](/microsoftteams/teams-client-update).

-- If you don’t want the Teams client app included when you install Office LTSC Preview, you can use either of these methods:
-  - The [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element) in your configuration xml file if you’re using the Office Deployment Tool to install Office LTSC Preview.
-  - The "Don't install Microsoft Teams with new installations or updates of Office" policy setting if you’re using Group Policy.
-You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates in the Group Policy Management tool.

 #### Internet connectivity